shawn11ZX/RestExpress/README.md

 --------------------------------------------
 * **Bug Fix** Strip the response body from HEAD requests to conform to [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.4)(HTTP spec). (from Codey Whitt)
 * Upgraded Netty version from 3.9.5.Final to 4.0.25.Final (from Thomas Colwell and Mathew Leigh).
+* Enhanced QueryRange.asContentRange() and Response.setCollectionResponse() to support output of '*' as max items in range header for count < 0.
 * Added Unit Tests to test RestExpress' ability to compress responses and decompress requests.
 * KNOWN ISSUE - Controllers cannot return ReferenceCounted objects that also exist in the Request object.
 This will cause the transaction to fail with an IllegalReferenceCountException.
 If a ReferenceCounted object needs to be returned, a separate copy of the object will need to be made (some classes, such as ByteBuf, have a .copy() method to facilitate this).